THE URANIAN INSTITUTE

 When Witte published the ephemerides for the first four Transneptunians, he wrote of them as though they were very real planets, and stressed that they were not likely to be found by conventional telescopes due to their distance from our Sun, and due to the colors of the sunlight they reflect to Earth being either within the ultraviolet sector or else too close to the color of the night sky (Witte, 1975, pp 220-222).
 Additionally, their likely low-density gaseous composition would further complicate their verification.

 Witte was well aware of the search by LeVerrier and other astronomers for transneptunian planets (Witte, 1975, p 23), and his findings were ridiculed when Pluto's existence was ascertained.
 It was assumed that Pluto's proximity to Witte's posited Cupido discounted Cupido's existence, but new discoveries vindicate Witte -- Pluto is a small, dense physical body not a part of the harmonic sequence of planets in accord with Newton's laws, located among several small regional planetoids which may be former comets pulled into orbit around the Sun by gravitational factors.
+Pluto's classification as planet or planetoid is largely irrelevant to astrological considerations.

 We are today no longer restricted to use of conventional ground-based telescopes.
 Orbital telescopes have now verified numerous small bodies orbiting near Pluto.
 Since the early 2000s, we only began to see a minuscule portion of what the new space technology could reveal about the outer regions of our solar system.
 Recent research on proto-planets may begin to explain the nature of the Witte's and of Sieggrün's transneptunians -- and Witte himself indicated that his 'transneptunian factors' may be visible only via infra-red photography.

 How exactly Witte made his transneptunian discoveries is still somewhat mysterious.
 Hamburg School documents indicate that Witte regularly studied the night sky with a telescope in his room, and worked with a pre-computer-age calculating device.
 Witte was rarely concerned about conventional assumptions, and sought new information beyond.
+Others claimed that he noted points in the astrological chart repeatedly triggered by similar events, and so postulated that planets were there.

 Witte's questioning spirit has been perpetuated among some of his students, and subsequent work with his discoveries and hypotheses after his death in 1941 have led to further research and conclusions.
 Continuance of Witte's critical approach to historical astrology, and focus instead on ongoing applied research, assists in sorting out the many historical superstitions which have clouded and encumbered astrology for centuries.